 - Estimated long term cost = $1,200- $1,500

-Either way you look at it, the replacement of catalytic converter is expensive.
-In some cases this repair will reach into the thousands of dollars range, and unquestionably, the type of car you drive will determine price.
+Either way, you look at it, the replacement of catalytic converter is expensive.
+In some cases this repair will reach into the thousands of dollars range, and unquestionably, the type of car you drive will determine the price.

 Keep in mind, pricing will vary by location and your vehicle make and model.
 If you don't already, save time and money by using Openbay to compare pricing and book an appointment with a service center in your area.